What to watch for today

 Terrorists hit China’s Xinjiang province.
 Attackers with explosives and knives killed three and injured dozens at a train station, shortly after president Xi Jinpiang visited the region to address security concerns in the restive region.

-AT&T is interested in buying DirecTV… The telecom giant has approached the satellite TV firm about a possible acquisition, according to the Wall Street Journal (paywall).
+according to the Wall Street Journal (paywall).
 The combined company could be a counterweight to Comcast-Time Warner Cable, and offer a bundle of pay-TV and telecom services.

 …And Sprint’s efforts to acquire T-Mobile advanced.
 Bloomberg reported that Softbank-owned Sprint could make a formal offer this summer and choose the fourth-placed-US carrier’s unconventional CEO to run the combined telecom.